-A. Animal housing areas may be physically apart from areas where food and drink for human consumption are prepared, served or stored.
+A. Animal housing areas should be physically apart from areas where food and drink for human consumption are prepared, served or stored.

-B. Interior building surfaces may be constructed and maintained to be water resistant to moisture and easily cleaned.
+B. Interior building surfaces should be constructed and maintained to be water resistant to moisture and easily cleaned.

-- C. Animal food storage and equipment cleaning areas may be physically apart from animal housing. - D. Reliable, adequate electric power or gas may be provided for lighting, air circulation, heating, and cooling.
+C. Animal food storage and equipment cleaning areas should be physically apart from animal housing.

+D. Reliable, adequate electric power or gas should be provided for lighting, air circulation, heating, and cooling.